HarieshMK/HarieshMK.github.io/calculators/sip.md

     </div>
     <p class="text-muted small">
       <i class="fas fa-info-circle"></i>
-      Calculated using CAGR.
-This value may not be attractive, but close to accurate.
+      Calculated using CAGR method.
+The value may not be attractive, but close to accurate.
     </p>
   </div>
 </div>